-5 Lessons From Children About Goal-Setting
+5 Helpful Tips From Children About Setting Big Goals

 When a New Year rolls around, most of us set about making New Year’s resolutions.
 In order to make sure we achieve our resolutions, let’s look to children as an example when it comes to setting goals.